lxaw/ComprehensiveFoodDatabase/README.md

 - The discrepancy between the number of foods and the number of images is due to the fact that many foods do not have a particular image for them.

 #### Arxiv Link:
-For more information on this project, [here](https://arxiv.org/abs/2301.10649) is the link to the paper on arxiv.
+For more information on this project, [here](https://ieeexplore.ieee.org/document/10216759) is the link to the paper on IEEExplore.

-The paper above was also published in the 2022 International Conference on Computational Science and Computational Intelligence (CSCI).
+The paper above was published in the 2022 International Conference on Computational Science and Computational Intelligence (CSCI).

 ## Special Thanks
 The Comprehensive Food Database team would like to especially thank those users who have provided more data or tools related to the project to the community.